olufemi/clane.car.catalogue.service/README.md

 The Post APIs Collections,

 This app is developed in my local machine and commited here as instructed.
 The Postman collections URL could not be shared since the application is not remotely accessible.
-A Postman generated josn file (named: ) is contained in this repo.
+A Postman generated josn file (named: carCatalogue_app_postman_collections) is contained in this repo.
 The following are the API URLs:
 1. Create Car Catalogue
 2. Create Car Tag